PotatoFi/potatofi.github.io/_posts/2021-11-04-flooded-macintosh-se-restoration.md

 ![](assets/flooded-mac-se-restoration/IMG_0315.jpg)

 I wiggled the back bucket off, and this is what I was greeted with.
 Yikes.
 I seems that this machine sat in some water for awhile.
-I know it was in a 1940's basement for a couple of decades before coming to me - it seems that there must have been a flood at some point!
+I learned that the machine was in a 1940's basement that flooded a couple of decades before the machine came to me.

 ![](assets/flooded-mac-se-restoration/IMG_0316.jpg)